 No. We have never seen an insurance plan cover these exams.
 However, if your insurance covers preventive vaccines, you may be able to save money on these.
 Please call your insurance company prior to your appointment to find out if preventive vaccines are covered outside of your deductible.
 Please do not attempt to get your vaccines before your appointment so that Dr. Wingo can advise you of which ones you will need.
 Everyone will not be required to receive all vaccines.

 We provide the vaccines at an affordable rate for your convenience.
-However, if you prefer, you may go to your family doctor, a local pharmacy or health department to get your vaccines as well.
+However, if you prefer, you may go to your family doctor, a local pharmacy or health department to get your vaccines.
 Again, please do not attempt to get your vaccines before your appointment with Dr. Wingo.

 - A government issued photo ID such as a Passport